-Arkansas Department of Health, EMS Division, and the National Registry of Emergency Medical Technicians.
-This course provides for lecture and practical training to adhere to the 1994 U. S. Department of Transportation EMT - Basic National Standard Curriculum.
+- 1007 Emergency Medical Technician Provides the basic program approved by the Arkansas Department of Health, EMS Division, and the National Registry of Emergency Medical Technicians.
+This course provides for lecture and practical training to adhere to the 1994 U. S. Department of Transportation EMT Basic National Standard Curriculum.
 Focus is placed on the knowledge and skills an individual needs to possess in pre-hospital emergency care to function as part of a team providing pre-hospital care to the ill and injured.
 Students successfully completing the program will be eligible to take the required State and National examination.

-(F, S)
+(F, S) - 1013 Emergency Medical Responder Entry-level emergency medical provider course that will prepare individuals for employment or a volunteer position in a variety of pre-hospital, industrial and first responder settintgs.
+Consists of introductory material into the EMS system and components relating to medical practice in the prehospital field.
+Prepares individuals with the knowledge and skills necessary to provide immediate lifesaving interventions while awaiting additional EMS resources to arrive.
+[EMRs also provide assistance to higher level personnel at the scene of emergencies and during transport] (D)